 In Final Fantasy IX Freya and Eiko (and Quina depending on your views) fill these roles.
 Your base party had just Garnet as the only girl and she was pretty useless at that point, only being useful as The Medic.
 Freya is the first fifth party member you get (as a main character rather than just guest party members) and is the first other female main character to be introduced in the story.
 Eiko then joins the group halfway through the second disk where Garnet is again the only girl on the team.
 Beatrix also joins the group as a guest party member for a fight early on disk 3.

-Aqua in Kingdom Hearts is the first properly playable female character, not just a bonus addition.
+Aqua in Kingdom Hearts: Birth by Sleep is the franchise's first properly playable female character (not just a bonus addition like Larxene or Xion in multiplayer).
 And she is awesome.

 Viola of Stationery Voyagers.
 It was strongly implied that Neone would join shortly after the first launch, so she doesn't count.
 But Viola appears from seemingly out of nowhere in the second season, and quickly convinces the team to let her join, in spite her eccentricities being confusing to them.